makeplans/makeplans-api/readme.md

 Deleting a booking will set it to state=deleted and active=false.
 It will not be visible in listing, only when requesting `GET /bookings/all` or by requesting the booking directly `GET /bookings/{booking_id}`.

+Do not use this method if the booking is rescheduled or cancelled.

 # People

-The primary key for a person is the ID.
-However the following fields are unique: email, phone number and provider+uid.
+The primary key for a person is `id`.
+However the following fields are unique: `email`, `phone number` and `provider`+`uid`.
 There are no specific requirements for input but a person needs to have either name, email or phone number.

 *Not yet implemented*

-External_id currently not unique in our database.
-Due to external circrumstances it will remain so until those issues are fixed.
-We plan to constrain external_id to be unique and you should treat it as so.

-National Id No is also currently not unique or used as identificator for a person.
+`National Id No` is currently not unique or used as identificator for a person.
+This will change.

 ## Attributes